 The choice depends on what kind of job you are looking for and your word experience.

 Chronological Resume Format: This is the most common and popular resume format.
-It is best for people with plenty of the work experience relevant to the job they are looking for.
+It is best for people with plenty of work experience relevant to the job they are looking for.

 Functional Resume Format: if you are a student or freshly graduate or deciding to do a career change, this one might be a better choice.
 It highlights the skills of the individual to make up for the lack of work experience.

 Hybrid Resume Format: This combines the best qualities of both formats.
-If you are looking for a job which requires expertise in more than one area this is for you.
+If you are looking for a job that requires expertise in more than one area this is for you.
 It is to highlight the diverse skill-set of the candidate.
 Say, for example, you are applying for a secretary where there is a very wide range of soft and hard skills required.

 Your resume should scream “Read me!”.
 It should not be too long or too short.
 It should be organized and clutter-free.
 Following are some tips to keep in mind:

-Now for the design layout you have to consider the nature of your job.
-If you are looking for a more traditional position like teaching, banking, legal or finance, you should go for more simplistic and traditional designs.
+Now for the design layout, you have to consider the nature of your job.
+If you are looking for a more traditional position like teaching, banking, legal, or finance, you should go for more simplistic and traditional designs.
 But if you are looking for a more technical job, where your innovative skills are required, show them off and go for more creative and modern designs.

-So, by now we have gone through the prep, now is the time to do the actual task: write.
+So, by now we have gone through the prep, and now is the time to do the actual task: write.
 The most common sections listed in resumes are:

 Now, let us discuss each section.